3point14guy/notes/16_blog_d2/16_blog_d2.md

 ...
 ```

-We put the code within a <div> with a "pull-right" Bootstrap class, which just floats the div to the right of the container <div>
+We put the code within a <div> with a "float-right" Bootstrap class, which just floats the div to the right of the container <div>

 ### User Replaces Author